IBM-MIL/MILHorizontalCollectionView/README.md

 	var programaticHorizontalCollectionViewController : MILHorizontalCollectionViewController!
 ```

-1. To initialize an instance of MILHorizontalCollectionViewController programmatically and set it the view controllers property we do:
+1. To initialize an instance of MILHorizontalCollectionViewController programmatically and set it the view controller's property we do:

 	```swift
 	let flow = MILHorizontalCollectionViewFlowLayout()